spenhar/alex-maiolo/_projects/10_grammys.md

 year:   2015 - Present
 permalink:
 ---
-Voting member of The Grammy Awards
+Voting member of The Grammy Awards.